-Pack 3 begins by exploring the need for emotional support during grief and death.
-Then, students examine patient therapy, which includes preparing and performing EKG testing, range of motion exercises and modalities.
 Students discover the methods to assist patients with positioning and mobility issues and devices.
 The daily needs of patients are examined with swallow precautions when feeding patients and understanding devices used to prevent bed sores.
-After discovering how to assist patients when dressing and bathing, students learn to provide catherization, ostomy and urinary care, and measure urinary output.
-Students also learn to perform capillary puncture, phlebotomy and venipuncture, and collect blood properly.
-Finally, students examine the organizations and certifications available to the patient care technician before taking the final exam for the course.
+After discovering how to assist patients when dressing and bathing, students learn to provide catheterization, ostomy and urinary care, and measure urinary output.
+Students also learn to perform capillary puncture and venipuncture and collect blood properly.
+Finally, students examine the organizations and certifications available to the patient care technician before taking the final quiz for the course.